Ruelle-Pollicott Resonances of Stochastic Systems in Reduced State Space. Part II: Stochastic Hopf Bifurcation: Mixing at the bifurcation point: Numerical results

 Interestingly, even though the nonlinear coefficients hinder the full resolution of the associated eigenproblem, this equation shows no dependance on the noise level $\epsilon$.
-As a consequence, each eigenvalue must have a real part proportional to $\epsilon$, i.e.
+This is allowed by the absence of the $r$ term in the drift when $\delta$ is zero.
+As a consequence, each eigenvalue must have a real part proportional to $\epsilon \sqrt{\kappa}$, i.e.

-and the decorrelation time is proportional to the inverse of $\epsilon$,
+and the decorrelation time is proportional to the inverse of $\epsilon\sqrt{\kappa}$,

 This simple result is rich in conclusions, as it shows that the more intense the noise level $\epsilon$, the larger the spectral gap between the eigenvalues.
-Thus, the noise has a stabilizing effect on the statistics, compared to the deterministic case, which can be understood from its smoothing effect analyzed in Section \ref{sec:StocAnaHopf}.
+Thus, the noise has a stabilizing effect on the statistics, compared to the deterministic case, which can be understood from its smoothing effect analyzed in Section~\ref{sec:StocAnaHopf}.